Evisceration (autotomy)

 Evisceration is a method of autotomy involving the ejection of internal organs used by animals as a defensive strategy.
 Sea cucumbers (Holothuroidea) eject parts of the gut in order to scare and defend against potential predators such as crabs and fish.
-The organs are regenerated in a few days by cells in the interior of the sea cucumber.
+The organs are regenerated in a few weeks by cells in the interior of the sea cucumber.

 Description

 When stressed, the sea cucumber faces away from the attacker and contracts its body wall muscles sharply.
 This causes the wall of the cloaca to tear and the anus to gape.
 The evisceration process in Eupentacta quinquesemita proceeds as follows: